Student-centric advice and objective recommendations

 - Cost: $849 (per class)

-The Columbia University Summer Journalism Workshop is a five-week event that offers eight different classes for high school students.
-Students may focus on writing, editing, management, or advanced design in each one week class (and are able to take multiple workshops).
+The Columbia University Summer Journalism Workshop is a 5-day event that offers eight different classes for high school students.
+Students may focus on reporting, writing, editorial leadership and design.
 In addition to instruction, students receive feedback from their instructors.
-Classes are offered over five weeks in June and July.
+The in-person session will run from June 23 to 28 while there will be 3 distinct virtual sessions in July.

 - Location: NYU or virtual